 - Other types of community clinics and more

-The site must be approved by NHSC to qualify for this program.
+The NHSC site applicants must be approved by NHSC to qualify for this program.
 Every six months the program verifies that your employment qualifies.
 Expect to sign an In-Service Verification form and your site administrator will verify the hours you worked.
 Your site administrator will submit the completed form through the Bureau of Health Workforce (BHW) Customer Service Portal for review.

 How to apply for the NHSC loan repayment program

 The NHSC Loan Repayment Program is competitive.
 The program plans to offer 2,500 awards to eligible candidates in 2019.
-As of fiscal year 2017, there were 2,068 applications but only 181 awards made.
+As of the fiscal year 2017, there were 2,068 applications but only 181 awards made.
 Before you apply, make sure you’re eligible for NHSC loan repayment.
 You’ll need all of the required licenses and certifications.

 After you’ve confirmed you’re eligible, submit an application online and provide supporting documentation.
 This includes your loan verification, disbursement report and other additional information.